The Latest Crowdfunding News – 11/5/16

 SyndicateRoom are currently working on an aggressive growth strategy and with the help and support from equity funding it aims to increase its workforce.

 The new Series A funding round opened yesterday via their own platform for investors.

 SyndicateRoom’s chief executive Goncalo de Vasconcelos stated in Proactive Investors : “We now know that there is strong appetite for equity investment in the UK – for private companies and in for those in the public markets – and today’s report serves as evidence.”

-The company now operates via the London Stock Exchange (as mentioned in a previous article).
-This new crowdfunding route for LSE listed companies means that private investors are able to participate via their crowdfunding platform in institutional placings and IPOs which would otherwise be off limits to them.
+The company now operates via the London Stock Exchange.
+This new crowdfunding route for LSE listed companies means that private investors are able to participate via their crowdfunding platform in institutional placings and IPOs which would otherwise be off-limits to them.